iamarunavo/ResponsiveLandingPage/README.md

 # 🌌 Aureon - Enterprise AI Operating System (Task 5 – Elevvo Pathways Web Development Internship Program)

 A modern and responsive enterprise landing page built using HTML, CSS, and JavaScript.
+It features cinematic visuals, smooth animations, advanced typography, and a refined minimal design that adapts seamlessly across all devices.

 ---